Drop/Withdrawal Refund Policy

-2. If a student is not going to pay and not going to make arrangements for payment, it is to that student’s financial advantage to submit a written drop notice before the course begins.
+- If a student is not going to pay and not going to make arrangements for payment, it is to that student’s financial advantage to submit a written drop notice before the first day of the course.

 - Arrangements for payment typically can include any one of the following methods:

 - Completion of the financial aid application,

 - Receipt by WATC of necessary documents for third party payment on a student’s behalf, or

 - Completion of a payment plan agreement made by a student with the Business Office.